googleapis/api-client-staging/generated/python/gapic-google-cloud-monitoring-v3/README.rst

 Getting started
 ---------------

-gapic-google-monitoring-v3 will allow you to connect to the Google Monitoring API and access all its methods.
+gapic-google-cloud-monitoring-v3 will allow you to connect to the Stackdriver Monitoring API and access all its methods.
 In order to do this, you need to set up authentication as well as install the library locally.